 Capsule Hotel Anshin Oyado Shinjuku

 A 2-minute walk from JR Shinjuku Station, Capsule Hotel Anshin Oyado Shinjuku (male only) boasts an internet café, WiFi and a public bath, all for free.

 Do you still need convincing?
 Shinjuku is an epic hub and home to the busiest train station in Japan.
 It's a great place with connections to the rest of the Tokyo neighbourhoods.
 Public transportation is epic in Japan, so you just need to worry about finding the right accommodation next to a train or subway station, as the rest is history.

 Shinjuku is best for tourists and first-time visitors to Tokyo.
 Shinjuku is also fab for nightlife seekers, eateries, cheap bars and epic entertainment.
 Shinjuku is a must for urban photographers.

-Although in my opinion, Shinjuku is the best area for a tourist, Ginza is definitely a close second option.
-Ginza is a spectacular neighborhood, especially during the evening when all shops tend to put up a fantastic light show.
-This is the luxurious and expensive neighborhood, where shopping is the national sport.
+Although in my opinion, Shinjuku is the best place to stay in Tokyo, Ginza is definitely a close second option.
+Ginza is a spectacular neighbourhood, especially during the evening when all shops tend to put up a fantastic light show.
+This is the luxurious and expensive neighbourhood of Tokyo, where shopping is the national sport.
 But we are not talking about any type of shopping, it's about expensive boutiques and crazy big brands.
 Ginza is also fantastic during the weekend where no traffic is permitted.
 This is when Ginza becomes a formidable pedestrian heaven.